r0ckitj0n/whimsicalfrog/README.md

 ## Database Configuration (Centralized)

-See `documentation/CENTRALIZATION_SUMMARY.md` for full details on the centralized database configuration, environment variable keys, and examples.
+See `documentation/technical/CONSOLIDATION_PROJECT_SUMMARY.md` for details related to centralization/consolidation of configuration, helpers, and environment variables (including database).

 Minimal usage in PHP scripts: